IBM/intro-ai-llm-workshop/docs/lab-3/README.md

 # Retrieval-Augmented Generation

-### 3.1 In the Open-WebUI, switch to the smallest granite model:
+### 3.1 In the Open-WebUI, switch to the smallest Granite model: granite3.3:2b
 ```bash
 granite3.3:2b
 ```